artsy/scroll-frame/README.md

 </html>
 ````

-Then simply use the `scrollFrame` function to indicate what links should retain their scroll position when clicked on.
+Finally use the `scrollFrame` function to indicate what links should retain their scroll position when clicked.

 ````javascript
 scrollFrame('#my-infinite-scrolling-list a');
 ````

-For a working example check out the [example folder](https://github.com/artsy/scroll-frame/tree/master/example) which you can [visit a live demo here](http://artsy.github.io/scroll-frame/demo.html) or run yourself by cloning the project and running `npm run example`.
+For a working example check out the [example folder](https://github.com/artsy/scroll-frame/tree/master/example) which you can [visit a live demo of here](http://artsy.github.io/scroll-frame/demo.html) or run yourself by cloning the project and running `npm run example`.

 ## How it Works